-- Between the cupcakes and the frosting, this recipe does require 6 egg whites.
+- Eggs: Between the cupcakes and the frosting, this recipe does require 6 egg whites.
 If you want, you *could* use 2 whole eggs in the cupcake batter instead of 3 egg whites.
 They won’t be as stark white and will be a little less soft, but it works!
 Or try another cupcake recipe.

 - Chocolate: Chocolate bars are typically sold in 4 ounce bars.
 If it’s easier, you can use 3 bars (12 ounces) instead of 10 ounces.
 No need to add more oil.
 You will have leftover chocolate.
 I suggest Ghirardelli, Baker’s brand, or Lindt.
 They are found next to the chocolate chips in the baking aisle.